f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Monitoring -> Foreground Diagnostics
 -------------------------------------------

-Foregound Diagnostics provide admins with the ability to assess, validate, and troubleshoot hardware and service health in a live production environment, minimizing downtime.
-Specifcally, you can:
+Foreground Diagnostics provide admins with the ability to assess, validate, and troubleshoot hardware and service health in a live production environment, minimizing downtime.
+Specifically, you can:

 - **Evaluate system health while active**: Run diagnostic tests without the need for rebooting, even while tenants are actively processing traffic (although some may impact performance).
 - **Subsystem-specific insights**: Identify root causes of performance issues and more quickly help determine the need to start the RMA process for components like drives, sensors, memory, blades, PSUs, LCDs, and fan-trays.